-A Chicago college student in January 2021 emailed the American Oil & Gas Historical Society seeking research advice about a recently found porcelain sign from the Star Oil Company.
-“I’ve tried to do some research on it but I haven’t even found a place to start,” he noted.
+A Chicago college student contacted the American Oil & Gas Historical Society (AOGHS) seeking oil history research suggestions about a porcelain sign from the Star Oil Company.
+“I’ve tried to do some research on it but I haven’t even found a place to start,” the student noted.

 AOGHS research revealed some information about Star Oil Company and its high grade auto oils.
-As always with historical society petroleum history articles, suggestions and research tips in the comments section are welcomed.
-Many old petroleum exploration companies are featured in Is my Old Oil Stock worth Anything?
+As always with historical society petroleum history articles, suggestions and research tips are welcomed in the comments section.
+Hundreds of old petroleum exploration companies are featured in Is my Old Oil Stock worth Anything?

-Old petroleum trade publications reported Chicago’s Star Oil Company as a manufacturer and jobber of lubricants and greases It was a Hamilton family business with roots as far back as 1890.
+Old petroleum trade publications reported Chicago’s Star Oil Company as a manufacturer and jobber of lubricants and greases.
+The company was an Ebeneezer Hamilton family business with roots as far back as 1890.